petiatodorova/CSharpExamSolutions/README.md

-# CSharpExamSolutions
+# Programming Fundamentals Exam Solutions
-Solutions for Programming Fundamentals Exams with C# in SoftUni
+This repos contains solutions for SoftUni Exams from the Programming Fundamentals course with C#.